SD-sms/ufs/doc/UsersGuide/BuildingRunningTesting/FIRE.rst

 The CFBM simulates fires by specifying an "ignition" that will then propogate based on the atmospheric conditions and the specified settings.
 An ignition can either be a "point ignition" (i.e. a disk of fire some specified radius around a single location), or a straight line linear ignition specified by a start and end location and a specified "radius" (width).
 The ignition can start at the beginning of your simulation, or at some time later as specified.
 The CFBM can support up to 5 different fire ignitions at different places and times in a given simulation.

 The CFBM settings are controlled by the :term:`namelist` file ``namelist.fire``.
 The available settings in this file are described in the :fire-ug:`CFBM Users Guide <Configuration.html#namelist-configuration>`, and an example file can be found under ``parm/namelist.fire``.
 However, there is no need to manually provide or edit this file, as the SRW workflow will create the fire namelist using the user settings in ``config.yaml``.
+The fire-specific options in SRW are documented in :numref:`Section %s <fire-parameters>`.

 Example fire configuration
 ---------------------------

-Here is one example of settings that can be specified for a UFS FIRE simulation.
+Here is one example of settings that can be specified for a UFS FIRE simulation:

 .. code-block:: console